Isuzu Bellett 1600GTR (1969)

 The Engine Comes from the 117 Coupe

-The car supplied by Isuzu Motors at its Omori facility in Tokyo on September 18 was finished in a deep orange paint color known as Maple Orange, accented by two black stripes applied to the hood, rear panel, and sides, lending it a decidedly flamboyant presence.
-What is unusual is that this color scheme is not a special appearance option, but a standard color scheme.
-One could see this as the manufacturer’s attempt to impart a more striking, forceful image, despite retaining the older body shell.
+The car supplied by Isuzu Motors at its Omori facility in Tokyo on September 18 was finished in a deep orange paint color called “Maple Orange,” accented by two black stripes applied to the hood, rear panel, and sides, giving it a decidedly flamboyant appearance.
+What is unusual is that this color is not a special option, but a standard color scheme.
+One could see this as the manufacturer’s attempt to impart a striking, forceful image despite retaining the older body shell.

 The carburetors are hidden from view beneath an oval-shaped air cleaner, but are twin Mikuni-built Solex-type units (N40PHH-3).
 Although the engine is fundamentally the same as that of the 117 Coupe, a number of changes have been made, including the materials used for the oil seals (the asbestos rope type is replaced with special rubber lip seals).
-The shapes of components such as the crankshaft, casing, and flywheel also appear to have been revised.
+The shapes of components such as the crankshaft, casing, and flywheel have also been revised.
 These changes reflect the requirements of mass production, but more importantly, were also made with durability in mind.
 There has been no detuning whatsoever in terms of performance.

 Poor Instrument Visibility is a Concern